 And for Anna the parent?
 “On a personal level, the biggest thing I'm constantly learning about FASD is around finding a level of acceptance – acceptance of our daughter, acceptance of myself as a parent in my strengths and failings, acceptance that I need to be proactive in almost every area of our daughter’s life and be ready to pre-empt everything to improve her opportunity to experience triumph and joy.
 And I find that as my acceptance grows, so does my empathy.”

-The Navigator role is only enabled in Auckland at the moment but we hope to gain funding to roll it out around the motu in the future.
 If you are based in Tāmaki Makaurau and would like to get in touch with Anna, her contact details are below.

 Email: [email protected]